Home Compare A vs IDXX

 Agilent Technologies vs IDEXX Laboratories: Which Stock Looks Stronger in 2026?

-IDEXX Laboratories holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Agilent Technologies still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+IDEXX Laboratories holds the cleaner structural position, with the lead spread across profitability and growth.
+Agilent Technologies still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON